 One gentleman has $1 million in laddered coverage with Banner and added on an extra $500K with Protective.

 It gives him peace of mind, that something will be available to his family if one of these companies doesn’t come through.

-3. Term Supplemented By Permanent Life Insurance
+3. Supplement Term Coverage With Permanent Life Insurance